-The creation, vetting, and implementation of a new system as complex as the proposed CCN system takes the commitment and determination of all stakeholders impacted by such a system.
-The CCN system impacts many current intersegmental practices around course articulation, advising, course content, technology databases, and communication with students just to name a sample.
-The CCN system, though impacting the CCC course structure and offerings, directly impacts the daily work of the UC and CSU systems as well as all the individual independent colleges and universities within AICCU and HBCU partners.
+The creation, vetting and implementation of a new system as complex as the proposed CCN system takes the commitment and determination of all stakeholders impacted by such a system.
+The CCN system impacts many current intersegmental practices around areas such as course articulation, advising, course content, technology databases, and communication with students.
+The CCN system, though impacting the community college course structure and offerings, also directly impacts the daily work of the UC and CSU systems and the individual independent colleges and universities within AICCU.